onyeka-hub/Project-19/README.md

 Le us explore how we can migrate our codes to Terraform Cloud and manage our AWS infrastructure from there:

 1. Create a Terraform Cloud account
-Follow this link https://app.terraform.io/signup/account, create a new account, verify your email and you are ready to start
+Follow this link https://app.terraform.io/signup/account, create a new account, verify your email and you are ready to start.
 Most of the features are free, but if you want to explore the difference between free and paid plans – you can check it on this page.

 2. Create an organization
 Select "Start from scratch", choose a name for your organization and create it.